 Troops were sent from Athens to aid the Ionian Greeks of Asia Minor, who were fighting against the Persian Empire in 499 BC.
 This aggravated the Persians to invade Greek twice.
 Both the Persian invasions were defeated under the leadership of Miltiades and Themistocles, Athenian Soldier statesmen.
-With the victory over Macedonian conquest and Persian wars, Aegean and most of the other parts of Greece came in together in an Athenian-dominated alliance, the Delian League.
-Athens also became a center of philosophy, arts and literature during this time.
+With the victory over the Macedonian conquest and Persian wars, Aegean and most of the other parts of Greece came in together in an Athenian-dominated alliance, the Delian League.
+Athens also became a center of philosophy, arts, and literature during this time.
 The leading statesman, Pericles, used the tribute paid by the members of the Delian League to build the Parthenon and other great monuments of classical Athens.
-Athens was also a home to the leading philosophers Socrates, Plato and Aristotle, famous dramatists Sophocles, Aeschylus, Euripides and Aristophanes, well-known historians Xenophon, Thucydides and Herodotus, the legendary poet Simonides and the renowned sculptor Phidias, during this era.
+Athens was also home to the leading philosophers Socrates, Plato and Aristotle, famous dramatists Sophocles, Aeschylus, Euripides and Aristophanes, well-known historians Xenophon, Thucydides and Herodotus, the legendary poet Simonides and the renowned sculptor Phidias, during this era.

 Athens, due to its widely admired schools, was given the position of a free city.
 Most of the Athenian houses were leveled by Sulla, Roman general, from 88 to 85 BC.
 In 267 AD, Athens was ransacked by the Heruli, resulting in the damage of buildings, lower city, Acropolis, and Agora.
 In 529 AD, schools of philosophy were stopped by emperor Justinian.
 This marked the end of the ancient history of Athens.
 The city dwindled significantly because of the barbarian raids by Slava and Avars from about 600 AD.
 Again Greece was completely re-dominated by the middle of the 9th century and Athens began to expand and recover.